Independence Day in Niagara Falls

-The Greg Frewin Theatre features a true Las Vegas style show, and just a 5-minute walk from Clifton Hill, the “Imagine Magic Show” runs at 7:30 pm on Independence Day, July 4th to Saturday, July 5th with dinner at 6:15 pm.
+The Greg Frewin Theatre features a true Las Vegas style show, and just a 5-minute walk from Clifton Hill, the “Imagine Magic Show” runs at 7:30 pm on Independence Day, July 4th.
 Click here for ticket information and pricing.
-Discounted tickets are also available if you are staying at the Comfort Inn Clifton Hill through the Build-A-Package offer, as well as several other great savings on local attractions.

-We can help you prepare for crossing the border into Canada!
+We can help you prepare for crossing the border into Niagara Falls, Canada!
 A little preparation will go a long way, helping to simplify the process of entering from the United States.

 Know What ID is Necessary:

 All visitors arriving to Canada need a passport or passport equivalent.
 (If you are traveling soon, you can get a passport within 24 hrs with Rushmypassport.com.)

 U.S. citizens ages 15 or younger with parental consent will be allowed to cross the borders at land and sea entry points with certified copies of their birth certificates rather than passports.